myersg86/do-seafile-1604/SEAFILE.md

 Before you begin this guide you'll need the following:

 * An Ubuntu 18.04 Server with at least 2GB of RAM
-* A sudo user and firewall configured on your server.
-You can create a user with sudo privileges and set up a basic firewall by following the Ubuntu 18.04 initial server setup guide.
+* One Ubuntu 16.04 server set up by following [this Ubuntu 16.04 initial server setup tutorial], including a sudo non-root user and a firewall.
 * [https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-in-ubuntu-16-04](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-in-ubuntu-16-04)
+*
 * (Optional) If software such as Nginx needs to be installed, link to the proper article describing how to install it.
 * SSH Connection
 * Securing Ubuntu 18.04